oaktreenum/pareto_tag_list/README.md

 The script prints a space separated list of the design tags at the Pareto front to then use to extract those designs from a .silent file

 ## Author
-Allon Goldberg
+Allon Goldberg \n
-Research Assistant
+Research Assistant \n
-Flatiron Institute, CCB, Biomolecular Design Group 7/2024
+Flatiron Institute, CCB, Biomolecular Design Group \n 7/2024